 Modern Fireplace Makeover

-I’m going to mull these over, but I’m definitely leaning towards clean lines.
+I’m going to mull these over, but I’m definitely leaning toward clean lines.
 Nothing overly fussy – I get enough fuss with my kids and The Boy.
-But, I have a lot to think about.
+But I have a lot to think about.
 Weigh in with your thoughts in the comment section below.